JuliaDiff/juliadiff.github.io/index.md

 ## The Big List
-This is a big list of Julia Automatic Differentiaion (AD) packages and related tooling.
+This is a big list of Julia Automatic Differentiation (AD) packages and related tooling.
 As you can see there is a lot going on here.
 As with any such big lists it rapidly becomes out-dated.
 When you notice something that is out of date, or just plain wrong, please [submit a PR](https://github.com/JuliaDiff/juliadiff.github.io).